google/googletest/docs/gmock_cook_book.md

 };
 ```

-After the change, it would look like:
+After the changes, it would look like:

 ```cpp
 // File mock_foo.h.